Documentation

 )

-The API places a strong emphasis on hosting detection.
-A sophisticated hosting
+The API places a strong emphasis on Hosting Detection and VPN Exit Node

 globe are tracked.